 BENJAMIN MOORE

-TITLE: Evaluating contribution of Francisella tularensis bS21 homologs to in vitro translation
+A. Title of the study: Evaluating contribution of Francisella tularensis bS21 homologs to in vitro translation

-3.0 JUSTIFICATION FOR THE STUDY
+C. JUSTIFICATION FOR THE STUDY

 3.1 Background on Francisella tularensis and its pathogenicity

 Francisella tularensis is a Gram-negative, facultative intracellular bacterium.
 Francisella tularensis is known to be highly infectious and can evade the immune system by replicating intracellularly within macrophage cells.
 In fact, as few as ten bacteria have been known to constitute an infectious dose, and the organism has been developed as a potential bioweapon.
 F. tularensis is the causative agent of tularemia and can replicate intracellularly.
 Several subspecies of F. tularensis exist, and the subspecies holarctica (specifically the live vaccine strain, or LVS) which we work with is not infectious to humans but retains its virulence in animal models.
 The Ramsey lab is studying post-transcriptional regulation of virulence gene expression in F. tularensis.